The world's best-loved cheese comes from a Somerset village.

 The popularity of Cheddar cheese is a tribute to its versatility.
 Though a hard cheese, Cheddar retains enough moisture to make it slightly crumbly, yet smooth in the mouth.
 It keeps well.
 The longer it is aged, the stronger its nutty undertones grow, and, aficionados enthuse, the better it becomes.
 Cheddar complements foods from cold meats to fruit, pickles to bread.
 Its low-temperature, smooth melting quality makes Cheddar ideal for sauces, toasting and incorporating into casseroles or eggs.

 Sample English Cheddar in a Ploughman’s Lunch at better pubs everywhere, or on the menu at Betty’s Tea Rooms in York or Harrogate, or stop into a farmhouse creamery on your rambles.
-In London, pick up a sample of finest Cheddar at Paxton & Whitfield on Jermyn Street, just a block south of Piccadilly Circus, or at Neal’s Yard Dairy in Covent Garden.
+In London, pick up a sample of the finest Cheddar at Paxton & Whitfield on Jermyn Street, just a block south of Piccadilly Circus, or at Neal’s Yard Dairy in Covent Garden.

 Cheddar is in its glory in this luncheon dish or hearty high tea fare.
 Eschew the recipes that simply make a milk-based cheese sauce.
 Try instead this simple and authentic rustic country version handed down for generations.